 Albany Law’s program is ideal for students interested in pursuing positions that require knowledge of both cybersecurity and law.
 Required courses include cyberspace law, global data protection law, and multimedia forensics.
 Albany Law delivers online coursework primarily asynchronously through the Canvas learning management system.
 The program culminates in a capstone comprising an independent study and a special topics course.

 Online students have access to an extensive library, conferences, workshops, and webinars on contemporary issues in the field.
 Albany Law students must maintain a 2.25 GPA.
-Applicants must have a bachelor’s degree with a minimum 3.0 cumulative GPA.
+Applicants must have a bachelor’s degree from an accredited institution.
 Transfer students may apply up to six previous credits earned with a grade of B or better toward program requirements.

-Albany Law School is nationally accredited by the American Bar Association.
+Albany Law School is nationally accredited by the American Bar Association and is also a Candidate for Accreditation by the Middle States Commission on Higher Education.

 48 University of Maryland-University College